 - we can’t track business from people finding us in search engine results

-- we are not a B2C/plaintiff-side firm and we don’t believe people make B2B hiring decisions on the basis of search results
+- we are not a B2C/plaintiff-side firm and we don’t believe people make B2B hiring decisions on the basis of search results; it’s all about reputation and referrals

-A lot of the usual arguments trotted out in opposition to the sceptics are aimed at argument 2 (‘we don’t believe people make B2B hiring decisions on the basis of search results’).
-For example pro-searchers note:
+A lot of the usual points trotted out by search supporters in opposition to the sceptics are aimed at argument 2 (‘we don’t believe people make B2B hiring decisions on the basis of search results’).
+For example search supporters note:

 - studies showing that people attribute expertise to firms simply because they appear near the top of search results